 This means that if you are renting from a Student Specific Accommodation provider you now have access to the RTB Disputes Resolution process.
 This service can be used by all tenants to resolve issues such as; rent reviews and rent setting, deposits, breaches of obligation including anti-social behaviour, and issues relating to standards and maintenance.

 Further information on the Dispute Resolution service, can be accessed here.

-The Emergency Period under the Residential Tenancies Act 2020, which brought in temporary restrictions on ending tenancies when restrictions on travel outside a 5km radius of a person’s home are in place, has now expired.
+The Emergency Period under the Residential Tenancies Act 2020, which brought in temporary restrictions on ending tenancies when restrictions on travel outside a 5km radius of a person’s home are in place, are due to expire on 12th April 2021.
 For the latest information, please click here.